 - 11.1 The SENDCO monitors the movement of children on the SEND register.
-The SENDCo provides the Headteacher and governors with a summary of the impact of the policy on the practice of each school and also informs the SEND governor of the SEND practice in both schools. - 11.2 This policy is reviewed every two years and the governor with responsibility for SEND may report the outcome of the review to the full governing body.
+The SENDCo provides the Headteacher and governors with a summary of the impact of the policy on the practice of each school. - 11.2 This policy is reviewed every two years and the governor with responsibility for SEND may report the outcome of the review to the full governing body.

-Date: November 2021
+Date: March 2023

-Review date: November 2022
+Review date: March 2025